‘Character agency’ in fiction is used to describe the ability a character has to take action to affect the events of the story.

 So not all main characters have agency, and many of the all-time classics feature characters who don’t have agency at the outset; the drama turns on their growth or development to assume agency.

 What contemporary publishers, literary agents and readers want is for character agency to be present within the novel over a sustained period.
 We may say that a tragedy is a story in which agency is present in the first half and lost in the second (from Macbeth to Disgrace by J.M.
 Coetzee).
 But for most fiction, from literary to adventure fiction and thrillers, we see the main character’s agency prevail during the second half.

 To recap, what a main character wants can drive the story in the first half.
-If it’s historical fiction or a fantasy novel, or one in which your main character experiences circumstances which entirely preclude their agency, then you can consider the strategies we offer in the Advanced Writing Course:
+If it’s historical fiction or a fantasy novel, or one in which your main character experiences circumstances which entirely preclude their agency, then you can consider the strategies we offer in the Advanced Writing Class:

 - Inner agency: a thrusting inner voice with wants and needs vocal in the internal narrative to which we’re privy (use very close third or first for narrative voice/perspective)

 - Borrowed agency: another character close by with a very driven agenda which sweeps them up (think Mrs Bennet in Pride and Prejudice)

 - Supplied agency: give them a problem, raise the stakes and throw bigger rocks at them which means their very survival requires them to act, even if they’re passive before